Credit: Brandon Barré

 Kasbah

-Kasbah transforms its West Hollywood space into a Moroccan-inspired hideaway filled with jewel-toned textiles, carved wood accents and the warm glow of lantern light.
+At Kasbah, you’ll find a Moroccan-inspired hideaway filled with jewel-toned textiles, carved wood accents and the warm glow of lantern light.
 The menu offers fragrant tagines, couscous and grilled meats alongside mezze platters meant for sharing.
 Spices like saffron, cumin and cinnamon weave through each dish, creating layers of flavor that transport you far from LA’s streets.
 With live music on select nights and a cocktail list that blends Moroccan flavors with California spirits, Kasbah is equal parts dinner destination and atmospheric escape.

 Location: West Hollywood